pest-parser/pest/CONTRIBUTING.md

 ## RFCs

 For those of you looking for a more philosophical challenge, feel free to give [these] a try.
 A lot of the work ahead of us is hard and we need great thinkers to lay the foundation on which to build forward.
-Not for faint of heart.
+Not for the faint of heart.

 [these]: https://github.com/pest-parser/pest/issues?q=is%3Aissue+is%3Aopen+label%3Aneeds-rfc